Andrewjruble/Election-Analysis/README.md

 - The county with the highest turnout

-Explain the purpose of this election audit analysis.

 ## Election-Audit Results
- Using a bulleted list, address the following election outcomes.
-Use images or examples of your code as support where necessary.

  1. How many votes were cast in this congressional election?
     - **369,111 votes**